temporalio/documentation/docs/samples-library.md

 ---

 - [**Polyglot application**](https://github.com/temporalio/temporal-polyglot): Showcases how Workflow Executions, that are written in different languages, can send messages to each other.
-  Go, Java, PHP, and NodeJS SDKs are represented in this sample.
+  Go, Java, PHP, and Node.js SDKs are represented in this sample.
   It also shows how to properly propagate errors including how to do it across Workflows written in different languages.

 ## Go